Jeep Liberty (KK): Description

+2011 Restyling

+For the 2011 model year, the Liberty KK received a mid-cycle restyling.
+While the general exterior design remained identical to the 2008-2010 model, the interior was restyled to be similar to that of the all-new 2011 Jeep Grand Cherokee (WK2), with a new steering wheel, and revised infotainment systems that became included with wireless stereo audio streaming (A2DP) in vehicles equipped with U Connect Bluetooth (the top-tier Limited and Limited Jet Edition trims received this feature as standard equipment), and a Park View rear view backup camera became available for vehicles equipped with touchscreen infotainment systems.
+The mid-level Limited trim was shelved for retail buyers, and a new Limited Jet Edition was introduced to take its place.
+The Limited model, which remained available for fleet buyers (such as rental companies), received a higher level of standard equipment, including leather seat trim, heated front seats, the 368-watt, eight-speaker Infinity premium amplified audio system with a subwoofer, and U Connect Bluetooth.
+A 'SINCE 1941' embossing was added to the interior to celebrate Jeep's 70th Anniversary, and a special 70th Anniversary Edition model was also offered.
+Three new trims, Sport Jet Edition, Latitude, and Limited Jet Edition, were introduced midyear.

 Trim levels and special editions

 Throughout its five-year production, the Jeep Liberty KK was available in two basic trim levels:

 The Sport served as the base model and included a standard 3.7 L Powertech V6 engine producing 210 horsepower, a six-speed manual transmission (later, an automatic transmission became standard equipment), air conditioning, an AM/FM stereo with a single-disc CD/MP3 player, and 3.5-millimeter auxiliary audio input jack, a four-speaker sound system (later, a six-speaker sound system became standard equipment), 16-inch tires and alloy wheels, power windows and door locks, keyless entry, cloth seating surfaces, a split-folding rear seat.
 Options such as the Sky-Slider fabric sunroof, UConnect hands-free Bluetooth phone with A2DP wireless stereo audio streaming capabilities, remote audio system controls mounted on the steering wheel, an automatic transmission (this later became standard equipment), darkened 17-inch alloy wheels, and a full-size spare.

 The Limited added, among other standard equipment, an automatic transmission, UConnect hands-free Bluetooth phone, A2DP wireless stereo audio streaming capabilities, voice command for phone, satellite radio, leather-wrapped steering wheel with remote audio system controls, six-speaker sound system, power front driver's seat, security system, 17-inch tires and alloy wheels, full-size spare, dual-zone climate controls, and a vinyl rear cargo shade.
-Options such as leather-trimmed seating surfaces, heated power dual front bucket seats, eight-speaker premium sound system with an Infinity subwoofer, touch-screen sound system, the Sky-Slider fabric sunroof, and 18-inch chrome-clad alloy wheels mounted on all-season tires.
+Options such as leather-trimmed seating surfaces, heated power dual front bucket seats, an eight-speaker premium sound system with an Infinity subwoofer, a touch-screen sound system, the Sky-Slider fabric sunroof, and 18-inch chrome-clad alloy wheels mounted on all-season tires.

 The Liberty KK was offered in five special edition models: